 Many of our clients choose to create Jobs in their system by starting with a Schedule, rather than with an Estimate.
 For some, creating work this way leads to more accurate Estimates, and for others this is an easier mental approach to figuring out what it will take to complete proposed work.

 Create the Schedule

-In this workflow, we being with the creation of a Schedule.
-This can be done from a Company page, or from the main navigation bar.
+In this workflow we being with the creation of a Schedule.
+This can be done from a Company page, as well as from the main navigation bar.

-Note that when adding from the main navigation bar, and you have previously created Schedules this way, you will see the names of Companies pop out to the right.
-If you see the name of the company for whom you are creating the schedule, you can select it now, or just choose Add Schedule itself, to get to a blank Add Schedule page.
+Note: When adding from the main navigation bar, and you have previously created Schedules this way, you will see the names of Companies pop out to the right.
+If you see the name of the company for whom you are creating the Schedule, you can select it now, or choose Add Schedule to get to a blank Add Schedule page.

 You will land on the Add Schedule page.
 Required fields are marked in blue.

 - You can create this new Schedule to be based off any existing template in your system.
 Templates can serve as an excellent time saver when creating Schedules for new work, that is similar to other work you have performed, or work you perform often.
 Learn more about templates in this article: Creating Schedule Templates

 - Give the Schedule a name.
 If and when you convert this Schedule into an Estimate and Job, you can choose to keep this name the same or change it.

 - Optionally choose to give this Schedule a description.
 Again this is information that can carry to the Estimate and Job.

 - Choose the Company for whom you're making this Schedule.